HomeNewsDr. Alexander Eastman and...

 The importance of this message became tragically apparent in 2016.
 A sniper ambushed police officers in downtown Dallas.
 Dr. Eastman responded to the attack as a surgeon and as a police officer.
 Five officers died.
 However, several officers survived due to the timely application of bleeding-control measures.
 The system that Dr. Eastman had worked tirelessly to develop was applied in the same streets he policed.

-Today, Dr. Eastman continues to provide his expertise across the nation through the U.S. Department of Homeland Security.
+Today, Dr. Eastman continues to provide his expertise across the nation as Senior Medical Officer—Operations in the U.S. Department of Homeland Security’s Office of Health Security.
 He continues to teach in schools, police academies, and community centers.
 Dr. Eastman firmly believes that survival depends upon what occurs in the initial few minutes after injury.
 Stop the Bleed is designed to eliminate the fatal time gap that cost too many lives at Parkland before medical assistance arrived.

 Five minutes should not determine a person’s fate.
 Due to his efforts, more people than ever are prepared to ensure those minutes are meaningful.